 When taking the train, the train stops to allow its passengers to disembark and see the falls (from the other side of the SkyRail).
 It stops for about 5 minutes.
 You’re asked not to walk too far off and you aren’t allowed to catch the next train.

 What’s the experience like in ‘cattle class’ or Heritage Class?

 Honestly, I don’t really understand why you would want to spend the extra amount more for Gold Class.
-Neither of the carriages are air conditioned and you can bring your own drinks and snacks on to the train.
+Neither of the carriages is air-conditioned and you can bring your own drinks and snacks on to the train.

 We considered taking Gold Class but could not justify the extra cost.